 All businesses should strive to improve customer loyalty to keep clients purchasing and make them promote their brand to new audiences.
 With email marketing, brands can boost relationships with their existing customers, in turn, improving loyalty.
 Email marketers build relationships by sending relevant campaigns that increase retention and build customer loyalty, thereby yielding quicker growth than other marketing strategies.

 Why is customer loyalty important?

-Despite the size of the company, customer loyalty is essential.
+Regardless of the size of a company, customer loyalty is essential.
 First-time customers are harder to convince because they do not have any experience with the services or goods offered by a business.
 As such, the brand needs a comprehensive marketing funnel to get them to purchase.
-However, customers who have already shopped from a particular store are easier to sell to because they know what to expect.
+However, customers who have already shopped from a particular store are more accessible to sell to because they know what to expect.

-That said, here are the reasons why customer loyalty is important:
+That said, here some reasons why customer loyalty is essential: